parallelinnovation/Pictures-to-Obsidian-Daily-Notes/README.md

 You can run this just with your computer's files, but I chose to have it access my home server's files so that when I take a picture on my phone it automatically uploads into my daily Obsidian notes.

+Only new images will be added while the program is running.
+They will be inserted with a timestamp in front of it.

 # Getting started

 - Open the python file in a text editor